Imatinib - the PBS subsidises imatinib mesilate for patients with metastatic or unresectable malignant gastrointestinal stromal tumour (GIST).

 Lodging an application

 All initial application requests must be made in writing.
-Send all written applications to the Complex drugs address on the contact us page.
+Send all written applications to the Complex drugs address.

 For more information contact us on the Complex Drug Enquiry line.